muratguner1/console-car-game/README.md

 # Car game using c (ncurses lib)

- -**Explanation: **
+- **Explanation: **
   - This project is an example console game project to learn the CPP language better and improve yourself.
   - This project was written with the ncusres library.

 ## Build and Run